 In actuality, an honest no is better than a vague or flippant yes.
 Misinformation and confusion will not only result in a poor customer experience, but can ultimately degrade your customers’ trust in your business.
 Even when you can’t meet their expectations of your product or service, you can still meet their expectations of your brand and customer support, by delivering clear, upfront answers that explain the reasoning and offer potential solutions.

-As Theresa said, “Always focus on what you can do for the user instead of what you can’t do – for example, you might not be able to change a policy, but you can explain it (and then give feedback to the product team).”
+As Theresa says, “Always focus on what you can do for the user instead of what you can’t do – for example, you might not be able to change a policy, but you can explain it (and then give feedback to the product team).”

 This feedback loop is essential, because, as we saw above, it offers more ways for you to understand what it is your customers are expecting, and what you can do long-term to meet those expectations.
 And since support teams are always in conversation with actual users, they’re uniquely positioned to give some of the most valuable feedback that will help you to smash customer expectations in the future.
-“Great user experience is the outcome of continuous, data-driven and relentless improvement of all processes,” Theresa said.
+“Great user experience is the outcome of continuous, data-driven and relentless improvement of all processes,” Theresa says.
 “The opportunity to do better is always in the details.”